MWoodshop/pokemon_project_1/user_stories.md

 As a visitor
 When I visit a trainer's show page
-I see a count of the number of pokemonren associated with this trainer
+I see a count of the number of pokemon associated with this trainer
 ```

 ##### Usability